 Liquid Foundation - for light coverage, look for longer, fluffier bristles; for fuller coverage, short, dense bristles are the way to go.
 Your choice!
 GK ProTip: Avoid bristle marks and achieve a poreless finish by holding your brush so it hits your skin at a right angle, not slanted, and buff in a circular motion.
 Perhaps you're considering a bristle-free alternative?
 A good makeup blender gives an airbrushed finish, is excellent for buffing out bristle marks, and allows for a foolproof foundation application.
 Our latex-free makeup sponge is dense enough to avoid soaking up your product.
 Use the pointed side for hard-to-reach corners around the nose and eyes, and use the rounded side as a larger surface to apply foundation to cheeks, chin and forehead.
 Your makeup sponge has a lifespan of around three months.

-Pressed Foundation and Cream Blushes - a good kabuki brush (i.e. super dense bristles) packs a punch when applying a pressed foundation or when blending in a cream blush.
+Pressed Foundation and Cream Blushes - a good kabuki brush (i.e. super dense bristles) packs a punch when applying a pressed foundation.

 Concealer - a concealer brush uses a delicate bristle on the most delicate of areas, blending in your liquid or cream concealer for spot and scar coverage or covering dark under eye circles.